joeldbaptista/arithmetics/README.md

 operand range, marks each answer, and records the whole session in a SQLite database, so past performance can be reviewed later.

+This project is just an excuse to play with SQLite C API.

 ## Requirements

 * A C11 compiler.